 GBRf moves a quarter of the UK's rail freight and operates one of the most respected safety and training programs in the industry.
 When they needed a way to prepare crew for the Class 99s before the locomotives arrived on the network, they looked beyond traditional classroom methods.

-Through a three-year partnership with JigSpace, GBRf is using Apple Vision Pro to deliver immersive remote training, with the first training modules rolling out to trainees in March 2026.
-It's among the first deployments of spatial computing for operational rail training in the UK.
+Through a three-year partnership with JigSpace, GBRf is using Apple Vision Pro to deliver immersive remote training, with the first modules rolling out in March 2026.
+Led by Bradley Moore, Training Development & Innovation Manager, and Jon Garner, Senior Operational Training Manager, GBRf is among the first UK rail operators to deploy spatial computing for operational crew training.

 The challenge